Resources

 COVID-19

-This can be a very difficult time for many while COVID-19 continues to spread globally.
+This continues to be a difficult time as COVID-19 continues to mutate and re infect many people.

-It is normal to feel vulnerable, but it is even more important to be able to access trustworthy, accurate information in order to stay educated and ready.
+It is important to be able to access trustworthy, accurate information in order to stay educated and ready.

 Please follow the recommended guidelines from your local, state and federal public health institutions:

-• County of Los Angeles Public Health is tracking all local cases of COVID-19.
+• County of Los Angeles Public Health is tracking levels of COVID-19 infections.
 You can access all the latest updates and advisories for LA County here.

 • State of California is maintaining its latest updates and advisories here